fmay/cc-html-intro-1-first-web-page/.guides/sections.md

 layout: ""

 ---
-#Try to ensure you've grasped 'class' and 'id'
 Stare at the HTML and CSS files until you feel you really get what is going on.
 If staring doesn't help, then play around with the files and experiment, which should sort you out.

 If you mess your files up, just select 'Classes & IDs' again from the ![](.guides/img/rocket.png) Rocket menu item and it will restore your files.